Neichülie-ü Nikki Haralu: Biography

-Haralu was born in Kohima, in the then Naga Hills District to Dr. Harielungbe Haralu.
-She received her schooling in Kohima and Shillong.
+Neichülie-ü Nikki Haralu was born in Kohima, in the then Naga Hills District of British India.
+Her father, Harielungbe Haralu of Poilwa, was the first Naga Physician, while her mother, Rükhrie-ü is from Kohima Village.

+Haralu received her schooling in Kohima and Shillong.
 She graduated from the Scottish Church College, Calcutta University in 1948.
-She went on to complete her master's degree in Haverford, US in the year 1953.
+Haralu went on to complete her master's degree in Haverford, US in the year 1953.